Supreme Court Rules Table of Contents

 (3) Expenses - Reimbursable.
-Investigative, expert, or other necessary services may be compensated only upon a finding of necessity and reasonableness by a justice of the appropriate court in accordance with RSA 604-A:6, made prior to said expense being incurred.
+In addition to the fees and fee caps listed in Section (2), above, investigative, expert, or other necessary services may be compensated only upon a finding of necessity and reasonableness by a justice of the appropriate court in accordance with RSA 604-A:6, made prior to said expense being incurred.

 (a) Except for those services for which rates are established by the supreme court, the presiding justice may consider, but shall not be bound by, the prevailing rates or any rates established by a licensing agency or professional association in approving fees for services specified above.

 (b) Rates for stenographers and deposition services shall be established by the supreme court.
 The cost of copies of depositions and transcripts shall be fifty cents (.50) per page.

 (c) Rates for the services of interpreters for all parties and the court shall be established by the supreme court.

 (d) No cost for investigative, expert, or other necessary services as initially approved may be exceeded prior to a subsequent finding of necessity by a justice of the appropriate court.